Mohsin272/Discord-Space-Bot/README.md

 # Discord-Space-Bot :rocket:

-This is a simple Discord bot that can get you anything related to space 🪐 ISS,current location, Nasa APOD (Astronomy Picture of the Day) etc
+This is a simple Discord bot that can get you anything related to space 🪐

+Current ISS Location, Nasa APOD (Astronomy Picture of the Day) etc

+##Commands